Wickan-lab/AADS/ex5/Exercise 5.md

 2*OPT(V) \geqslant 2*X \Leftrightarrow 2*OPT(V) \geqslant |C|
 $$

-Before this algorithm we tried another way.
+Before this algorithm we explored another path.

 ```textile
 Let C be a collection of vertices